makrai/notes/bruyne21-cross-framework-dutch-emo.md

   multi-framework) and the pivot model
   * we randomly select a number of instances and discuss their predictions
   * Tweets/Captions: Figures 9–11/12--14
-  * Although the base model’s accuracy was higher for the Tweets, the confusion matrices show that there are less misclassifications per class in Captions, which corresponds to its overall higher macro F1 score (0.372 compared to 0.347)
+  * the base model’s accuracy was higher for the Tweets, the confusion matrices
+  * there are less misclassifications per class in Captions, which corresponds
+    * overall higher macro F1 score (0.372 compared to 0.347)
 * the classifiers perform poorly on the smaller classes (fear and love)
+* meta-learner
-* meta-learner: The most notable improvement is for fear
+  * true positives: The most notable improvement is for fear
-  * love and sadness are the categories that benefit most from the meta-learning
+  * general: fear, love and sadness are the categories that benefit most
 * The pivot method clearly falls short
   * Tweets subset, only the predictions for joy and sadness are acceptable, while anger and fear get mixed up with sadness